 0300 304 7000

 Runs a national helpline offering emotional support and information to anyone affected by mental illness.
-Open 6pm to11pm every day of the year.
+Open 6pm to 11pm every day of the year.
 Support is also available via email and online forums.

 You could also consider counselling.
 Your GP can refer you to free counselling sessions.
 You can also refer yourself to a private counsellor or therapist, but you may have to pay for the sessions.
-It is always worth checking to see if a counsellor or therapist offers reduced fees if you are on a low income.
+It’s always worth checking to see if a counsellor or therapist offers reduced fees if you are on a low income.

-The Counselling Directory is a comprehensive database of UK counsellors and psychotherapists, with information on their training and experience, fees and contact details.
+A comprehensive database of UK counsellors and psychotherapists, with information on their training and experience, fees and contact details.

 01455 883 300